Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 • Memphis Police Department

-Students can identify a contact person whom Rhodes College shall notify within 24 hours of the determination, either by Campus Safety or the Memphis Police Department, that a student is missing.
+2. Students can identify a contact person whom Rhodes College shall notify upon determination, by either Campus Safety or the Memphis Police Department, that a student is missing.

-This contact information will be confidential and will be accessible only to authorized campus officials, and will be disclosed only to law enforcement personnel in furtherance of the missing student investigation.
+3. This contact information will be confidential and will be accessible only to authorized campus officials and will be disclosed only to law enforcement personnel in furtherance of the missing student investigation.

-Once a student has been determined to be missing, Rhodes College will take the following actions no later than 24 hours from the determination:
+Once a student has been determined to be missing, Rhodes College will take the following actions:

 1. Notify the emergency contact person named by the missing student.
 Notification will be made by all methods of contact provided by the missing student.